-Appointment of ad hoc Judges (Art 127) states that if at any time there is a lack of quorum of Judges of Supreme Court, the Chief justice of India may with the previous consent of the President and Chief Justice of High Court concerned request in writing the attendance of Judge of High Court duly qualified to be appointed as Judge of Supreme Court.
+Art 127 states that if at any time there is a lack of quorum of Judges of Supreme Court, the Chief justice of India may with the previous consent of the President and Chief Justice of High Court concerned request in writing the attendance of Judge of High Court duly qualified to be appointed as Judge of Supreme Court.

-Appointment of retired judges of the supreme court or high court (Art 128).
-The Chief justice of India at any time with the previous consent of the President
+Art 128 States that the Chief justice of India at any time with the previous consent of the President appoint retired judges of the supreme court or high court.